tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

 - **High Availability (HA):** Enabling HA for your instances doubles the resources allocated for redundancy, effectively doubling the cost.
 HA ensures higher uptime and reliability, particularly beneficial for critical applications.

-- **Extensions and Apps** You can add as many users as you need to your organization without additional costs.
+- **Extensions and Apps** You can add as many users as needed to your organization without additional costs.

 ## Billing Cycle and Charges